mcorne/roman-de-renart/documentation/how-to-publish-a-new-episode.md

 - add the episode title in the "episode-title" cell, this should ideally be the same title that was used to create the blog message
 - add the url of the new blog message in the "url" cell
 - add the url to the episode image in the "image-src" cell, this is src URL captured previously.
-- add the url to the original image in the "image-href" cell, this is href URL captured previously.
 - check the section original title in the "section-original-title" cell if this is the first episode of a section in the book (leave blank otherwise)
 - check the section translated title in the "section-translated-title" cell if this is the first episode of a section in the book (leave blank otherwise)
 - save and close the file, do not change the CSV format settings and extension